technomancy/leiningen/doc/PROFILES.md

     $ lein with-profile 1.3:1.4 test :database

 The above invocations activate the given profiles in place of the defaults.
-To activate a profile in addition to the defaults, prepend it with a `+`:
+To activate the profiles in addition to the defaults, prepend them with a `+`:

-    $ lein with-profile +server run
+    $ lein with-profile +server,+fast run

-You can also use `-` to deactivate a profile.
+You can also use `-` to deactivate profiles.

 By default all profiles will share the same `:target-path`, which can cause problems if settings from one profile leak over into